Marketing Insights

 A real image optimisation example

-We’re going to focus on using the image below as an example to resize an optimise across all of these options and to get something in like resolutions and lossless formats.
-The idea is to make things as simple as possible out of the box when using each what is the best and what is a waste of time.
+We’re going to focus on using the image below as an example to resize an optimise across all of these options and to get something in “like resolutions” and the same lossless format.
+The idea is to make things as simple as possible out of the box when using each method and find what is the best and what is a waste of time.

 Image Optimisation Example image